kzimerman02/weatherApp/README.md

 Check the current weather in the world.

-The application utilizes: WeatherApi's API, react tool and axios.
+The application utilizes: WeatherApi's API, react tool and axios."# weatherApp"